Posts Tagged ‘Error Coin’

 Diane, a postmistress of over 20 years, told the press: “I am absolutely over the moon.
 Obviously we handle cash all the time and it’s the most exciting find I’ve ever had in over two decades.”

-The coin is being auctioned on the 18th October by Ryedale Auctioneers, with an estimate of £500-£800.
+The coin was auctioned on 18th October by Ryedale Auctioneers, and whilst it had an estimated value of £500-£800, it actually sold for £1,250!

 A similar error occurred when the first 12-sided £1 coins were released back in 2017, although only a small handful of these error coins were ever found.
 Reportedly, one such error coin sold for over £2,000 at auction!

-Remember, if you’re looking to secure an error coin on the secondary market, always do your research and be aware of fakes before you buy.
+Ultimately, the selling price of a rare error item like this at auction depends on how much a collector is willing to pay to get their hands on it.
+So remember, if you’re looking to secure an error coin on the secondary market, always do your research and be aware of fakes before you buy.

 Have you spotted any errors on the new King Charles III coinage?
 Let us know in the comments below!